JunjiangGuo/2023_2024_mini_project_Junjiang_Thang_Stephane/README.md

 <div class="row" align="center">
    <img src="Piste_Blue/image projet/simulation deforme de gauge.PNG"/>
    </div>
-<b align="center">Figure 2 - Simulation of the operation of the amplifier circuit.
-A voltage pulse makes it possible to model the deformation of the gauge and the variation of the current signal.</b>
+<p align="center">Figure 2 - Simulation of the operation of the amplifier circuit.
+A voltage pulse makes it possible to model the deformation of the gauge and the variation of the current signal.</p>

 <div class="row" align="center">
    <img src="Piste_Blue/image projet/resultat deform.PNG"/>